Randy-22/Social-links-profile-main/README.md

 ### What I learned

-One key thing i have learnt from this project is the use of **CSS transition and translation.** I applied these in hoverablilty and focusing of the links in the profile card.
-These features create a user interactability with the webpage.
+One key takeaway from this project was the practical use of **CSS transitions and transforms**.
+I applied these to enhance interactivity—such as subtle hover and focus effects on the social links—making the profile card feel more dynamic and engaging.

-The second thing i would like to point is the **no reliance on media queries** throughout this project.
-I applied the `clamp()` function width, paddings and margins through out this project.

-Also, the use of global variables in this code was really helpful promoting reusablity.
+Another valuable lesson was learning to build responsive designs without relying heavily on media queries.
+Instead, I used the `clamp()` function for widths, paddings, margins, and font sizes, allowing the layout to adapt fluidly across screen sizes with minimal code.

+Additionally, I discovered the benefit of using CSS custom properties (variables).
+Defining global variables improved code maintainability and reusability, especially when working with consistent color schemes and spacing values throughout the project.
+Specifically, I defined color variables in the :root selector at the top of my CSS file.
+This allowed me to store commonly used color values in one place and reference them consistently throughout the stylesheet.

 To see how you can add code snippets, see below: